basisproject/basisproject.github.io/faq.md

 Yes.
 Given the system as described so far, a company with lower costs will get more orders, and have less chance of no longer being able to meet social needs (ie, "bankruptcy" in the current system).
 So there's still a pressure to lower costs, and there's still a need to have a job, and that job being axed creates the same survival drive that exists in capitalism.
 While profit is removed from production, some dynamics from capitalism still exist.

-How do we fix this?
+## How do we fix externalization then?

 UBI.
 Give everyone a living wage.
 Granted, it doesn't have to be a live-in-a-mcmansion-and-own-three-mercedes living wage, but it would take care of basic needs: food, housing, health, education.